AndresMGA/harmonica_react/README.md

 ```
 # <HarmonicaStatic\>
 ```
-    This function displays the non moving parts of the harmonica
+    This component displays the non moving parts of the harmonica

     Can be chromatic (12 holes) or diatonic (10 holes)
 ```
 # <HarmonicaMoving\>
 ```
-    This function displays the moving parts of the harmonica
+    This component displays the moving parts of the harmonica

     When a new tab is received
       - updates active hole